algorand/indexer/docs/rfc/0001-exporter-interface.md

 section to incorporate non-native plugins.

 ***Plugin Interface***
-Exporter plugins that are native to the Indexer (maintained within the Indexer repository) will each have the following components:
+Exporter plugins that are native to the Indexer (maintained within the Indexer repository) will each implementation the exporter interface:
-* An implementation of the exporter interface.
 ```
 // Exporter defines the methods invoked during the plugin lifecycle of a data exporter.
 type Exporter interface {